About the UNU-INWEH Internship Programme

 To view our flyer click here.

-Interns are recruited through a competitive application process through (1) specific vacancy announcements or (2) unsolicited applications.
-Both require a minimum of 3 to maximum 6 month full-time commitment.
+Interns are recruited through a competitive application process through (1) specific vacancy announcements (listed on the vacancies page) or (2) unsolicited applications (open).
+All interns are required to make a 3-month (minimum) to 6-month (maximum) full-time commitment.

 UNU-INWEH is an excellent facility for individuals looking to engage with the broader international community on a variety of water-focused policy, management, and conservation issues.
 The breadth of knowledge and experience amongst the team is impressive and worthwhile, and the internship was an excellent opportunity to learn more about water issues and help me progress towards a larger, more global perspective.